 What Does Power of Attorney Mean?

 A power of attorney, also known as a letter of attorney, is a legal document that you sign to authorize another person to act on your behalf.
-The person who is giving their power is known as the principal, the grantor or the donor.
+The person who is giving his or her power is known as the principal, the grantor or the donor.
 The person taking on the power is known as the agent or the attorney-in-fact.

 The grantor can choose which rights to give the agent.
 For instance, if you have a disease that may leave you incapacitated, you can give medical power attorney to an agent to make decisions about treatment when you become unable to do so.
 Grantors could also give the agent the right to make financial decisions for them, including over their investment accounts.
 For example, if you are going on a six-month trip around the world, you may grant POA to someone to help you run your rental properties.